Change Through the Seasons

 Objective: To observe and compare the life stages in a variety of insect species, looking for patterns and sorting by type of life cycle.

 Ahead of time, mount each Piece it Together Puzzle on a different colored backing.
+Place two different puzzles at each of three stations.
 Continue reading Insect Life Cycles – Activities

 Characters: Grasshopper Egg (under grass plant), Grasshopper Nymph, Grasshopper Adult, Monarch Egg (on leaf), Monarch Caterpillar, Monarch Chrysalis, Monarch Butterfly.